Feyerabend/cc/ch08/addition/model/README.md

 The model-checking problem is then: given a Kripke structure M and a temporal logic formula φ, does M ⊨ φ hold?
 That is, does the structure satisfy the formula?
-The question is the same as in classical model theory — is this a model of that sentence? — but now it is algorithmically decidable for finite structures and temporal logic specifications.
+The question is the same as in classical model theory--is this a model of that sentence?--but now it is algorithmically decidable for finite structures and temporal logic specifications.

 The key insight is that temporal operators can be computed as *fixpoints* over the state space.
 For